 Surround yourself with people who have good experience of market and customer satisfaction.
 Talk to them during the development phase.
 Learn what is expected by people in a product and how a customer is satisfied.
 Ask them to use the product and share their experiences.

 You do not need a big team.
 You need a few motivated people who are equally passionate as you are for the startup.
 They should not have the attitude of an employee but an employer who is consistently dedicated for the betterment of the workplace.
 Someone who comes to your workplace to earn a regular income should be kicked out of the core team.

 A vision of building an exemplary company should be the driving force than high salary and bonuses.
 Try to comprise a team which involves people with different attributes like a problem solver, someone with good leadership qualities, someone who is best in software development and someone who understands finances etc.

 The Risk Management

-As mentioned earlier, if you are a risk taker then you have the mind set to begin a startup.
+As mentioned earlier, if you are a risk taker then you have the mindset to begin a startup.
 Risk taker always has a backup plan.
 Risks should not become a threat throughout your development cycle.
-It is better to analyse risks and take certain steps to minimize their impact.
+It is better to analyze risks and take certain steps to minimize their impact.

 You need a backup plan for every kind of uncertainty.
 It will not only save your money but also your time and energy.